Aksh-Bansal-dev/mdiff/README.md

 # mdiff

 A simple merkle tree based file watcher.
-It prints the line(s) which are changes in the selected file.
+It prints the line-number(s) which changes in the selected file.

 > Note: The aim of this project is to learn about merkle trees.